ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Evaluation

 \subsection{Efficiency}

-We evaluate the efficiency of ShadowNet on MobileNets, ResNet-44, AlexNet, and MiniVGG.
 We use the model inference time as our metric which measures the time span between feeding an image and getting the classification result.

-\point{Experimental Highlights} Our evaluation shows that:\begin{itemize} \item ShadowNet results in a reasonable overhead, increasing the model inference time from 61\% to 221\% (or 48ms to 281ms). \item GPU acceleration can reduce the model inference time in three of the models by 10ms to 38ms (or 9\% to 13\%).
-However, the GPU's benefit is not as significant as it is for the original models.
-This can be improved by optimizing the CPU/GPU communications in ShadowNet.\end{itemize}

-\point{Methodology} We use the TF Lite Android image classifier Demo application \cite{tfdemo} developed by Google to evaluate the end-to-end model inference time.
-We evaluate ShadowNet under different settings: (1) the original model on CPU; (2) the ShadowNet transformed model on CPU; (3) the original model on GPU; (4) the ShadowNet transformed model on GPU.
-The obfuscation ratio is set at 1.2.
-We discuss the impact of obfuscation ratio in Section~\ref{sec:obf-ratio}.
-Figure~\ref{fig:sn-perf} shows the model inference time under the above settings.
+\point{Experimental Highlights} Our evaluation shows that:\squishlist \item ShadowNet results in a reasonable overhead, increasing the model inference time by $0.6\times$ to $1.6\times$. \item GPU acceleration can reduce the model inference time for all three models from $1$ms to $30$ ms. There is still a large room for improvement with software and hardware updates. \squishend \point{Methodology} We use the TensorFlow Lite Android image classifier Demo application \cite{tfdemo} developed by Google to evaluate the end-to-end model inference time.
+We evaluate ShadowNet under different settings -- (1) the original model on CPU; (2) the ShadowNet transformed model on CPU; (3) the original model on GPU; (4) the ShadowNet transformed model on GPU. \\ Fig.~\ref{fig:sn-perf} shows the model inference time for ShowdowNet.

-\point{ShadowNet Performance on CPU} Compared with the original model in CPU mode, ShadowNet incurs an overhead of 284ms (183\%), 51ms (221\%), 48ms (178\%) and 137ms (61\%) for MobileNets, ResNet-44, MiniVGG and AlexNet, respectively.
-The overhead is reasonable as ShadowNet needs to refresh the masks for each round of model inference.
-Table~\ref{tab:sd-size} shows the model weights size before and after ShadowNet transformation.
-For example, for MobileNets model, the weights of the mask layers has a size of 37MB which takes around 200ms to update them.
-The Normal World and Secure World (TEE) switches can also cause extra overhead.
-The size of the weights of the mask layers of ResNet-44 is 3.3MB and it takes around 18ms to update them.
-AlexNet has the biggest model size, 242MB, but the size of the weights for its mask layers is less than 5MB.
-As a result, its performance is less affected by ShadowNet (61\%).
-ShadowNet increases the model inference time by 221\% for ResNet-44 which requires significantly more world switches (44 in total).
+\point{ShadowNet's Performance on CPU} Compared with the original model in the CPU mode, ShadowNet incurs an overhead of 252ms $(1.6\times)$, 30ms $(1.1\times)$, 5ms $(0.6\times)$, 281ms ($1.5\times)$ and 451ms $(0.7\times)$ for MobileNet, ResNet-44, MiniVGG, ResNet-404 and YOLOv4-tiny, respectively.
+The overhead is reasonable as ShadowNet refreshes the masks for each round of model inference.
+Table~\ref{tab:sd-size} shows the model size before and after the ShadowNet transformation.
+For example, for MobileNet, the weights of the mask layers has a size of $37$MB which takes around $200$ms to be updated.
+For ResNet-$44$, the mask size is $3.3$MB which takes $18$ms to be updated.